MONEY LAUNDERING

 Further, 7-percent of commission on a transaction of $100,000 is a nice chunk of money, especially since it requires just a stroke of a pen and the deal is done for the lawyer who facilates the transaction and for his client.

-A perfect example is with Martin Wirick, a former lawyer, who stole well over $70 million dollars.
-The Attorney General of B.C. has yet ordered the Crown to lay criminal charges against him, even though Wirick admitted to the crime.
+A perfect example is with Martin Wirick, a former lawyer, who stole well over $70 million dollars

 On Friday, October 20, 2006, another article, on the issue of dirty money was published.
 The writer reported on the Conservative Government responding to a report from Canada's financial intelligence agency that terrorists funnelled $256 million through the country with a bill to toughen laws against money-laundering and terrorism financing.